MelvinGr/rimworldsavemanager/README.md

 **Plants**: Full grow all plants
 Supports races made with the Humanoid Alien Framework.

-**Mods that are added by the Steam Workshop are not supported.
-Only the mods in the "Mod"-folder will be searched for Traits, Backstories and Races.**
+**~~Mods that are added by the Steam Workshop are not supported.
+Only the mods in the "Mod"-folder will be searched for Traits, Backstories and Races.~~ -Only supported on Windows**

 Copy the executable file (.exe) into your game directory and run it.